pradipkrishnaa/pradipkrishnaa.github.io/purdue.md

 ### Introduction
 In response to a $26.1 Million grant by the Department of Energy to design and develop hydro-kinetic applications in rivers, the Experimental & Applied Fluid Dynamics Lab at Purdue University entered Phase 1 of detailed conceptual design of the grant to compete against two companies to advance to Phase 2 of prototyping, site testing, and manufacturing.

-Low-head hydro-power and hydro-kinetic rivercurrent energy converter (CEC) technologies have the potential to generate a significant amount of electricity from the nation’s rivers and to support the resiliency of the U.S electricity system.
+Low-head hydro-power and hydro-kinetic river current energy converter (CEC) technologies have the potential to generate a significant amount of electricity from the nation’s rivers and to support the resiliency of the U.S electricity system.
 With current concerns of climate change, this technology would sustainably harness electricity from local sources.

 ### Challenge
-The grant focuses on developing and testing CEC systems that can be efficiently deployed and retrievedwithout the need for significant port or on-site infrastructure and specialized vessels.
-The system shouldnot adversely affect the marine ecosystem or significantly hinder commercial activities in the river body.
+The grant focuses on developing and testing CEC systems that can be efficiently deployed and retrieved without the need for significant port or on-site infrastructure and specialized vessels.
+The system should not adversely affect the marine ecosystem or significantly hinder commercial activities in the river body.
 Environment-friendly materials should be used in the design and construction of the system including adhesives and lubricants.

 ### Solution
 I joined the research team as a Research Fellow responsible for the overall design, development, and manufacturing of the system.
-The design process began with in-depth customer and competitor analysis,patent identification, brainstorming, concept generation, and an initial design down-selection.
+The design process began with in-depth customer and competitor analysis, patent identification, brainstorming, concept generation, and an initial design down-selection.

 Through literature review, I became familiar with the design practices common in underwater applications for sealing, non-corrosive material selection, tolerances, and computational fluid dynamics.
 I designed and assembled a 500+ part system in SolidWorks which served as the foundation for our iterative design cycle to perform FEA and CFD simulations, improve theoretical performance, and reduce cost.
 Several motion studies to observe the effects of gravity on individual components and part interference during operation were prepared using the SolidWorks Simulation package.
 Upon revisiting our CAD and simulation needs, the team decided to transition to the Siemens environment to take advantage of the NX package linked to their PLM software (Siemens Teamcenter).
 I completed 40+ hours of Siemens NX training to lead the transfer of our CAD documents between these packages while ensuring their compatibility.